feedloop/qore-sdk/doc/source/index.html.md

 ## Setup manually

-If you prefer to setup qore manually, please follow this guide all the way through.
+If you prefer to setup qore manually to an existing project, please follow this guide all the way through.

 **1)** Create a new qore project from your [qore dashboard](https://dashboard.qorebase.io).